Archived: This summary is based on a report that is greater than 3 years old. Findings should not be considered current.

 This summary will tell you about:

-- Possible side effects of the treatments
+- Possible side effects of external-beam radiation therapy

 This summary does not cover: